PietPtr/Ex-PART/docs/programming.md

 - `<amount>`: How often the element must be repeated.
 - `<layout>`: either `horizontal`, `vertical`, or `identical`.
 These describe how the layout must be continued: in a horizontal or vertical line, or placing every component at the same position.

-[This image](resources/repeat_result.png) is an example of a vertical layout of some component of size (4, 2), at location (2, 2), with amount five.
+[This image](resources/repeat_result.png) shows an example of a vertical layout of some component of size (4, 2), at location (2, 2), with amount five.

 The order of the settings does not matter.

-Once instantiated, individual components of the repeat can still be addressed:
+Once instantiated, individual components of the repetition can still be addressed:

 ```haskell
 <repeat_name>[<index>].<port>->some_port
 ```

-Where `<repeat_name>` is the name given to the repetition, and `<index>` is a **1-indexed (so the first component in the repetition is `repetition[1]`)** accessor for the components.
+Where `<repeat_name>` is the name given to the repetition, and `<index>` is a **1-indexed** accessor for the components, **so the first component in the repeat with name `repetition` is `repetition[1]`**.
 This is 1-indexed since this is _not_ an array in memory, this is a line of components laid out in 2D space.
 When, in real life, some line of objects is laid out, it is most natural to refer to the leftmost or topmost component as the "first", not the "zeroth".
 Furthermore, with 1-indexed component references the last component index is equal to the amount, which is again quite natural: if there are in total five objects somewhere, you refer to the last as the "fifth" in natural language and hence as `repetition[5]` in Ex-PART.

 Accessing more than one component at the same time as possible with [multiconnections](#multiconnections)

 Coordinate and size expressions do not support indexing in the parser.
-It is possible to circumvent this: internally a statement such as `component[1]` is translated to an instance with the name `component_1`, and this identifier _is_ available in coordinate and size expressions.
+It is possible to circumvent this: internally a statement such as `repetition[1]` is translated to an instance with the name `repetition_1`, and this identifier _is_ available in coordinate and size expressions.
 This hack is used in the manycore.
 See also issue [#17](https://github.com/PietPtr/Ex-PART/issues/17).

 Examples using the repeat statement: repeat, manycore, chain, core, smallnet, router.